Andrew Robertshaw

 Andrew Robertshaw (born 1956) is a British military historian, curator, author and educator who specialises in the history of the First World War.
 He is best known for his television appearances, in programmes such as Two Men in a Trench and Time Team.
-He was a military advisor on the films War Horse and 1917.
+He was a military history advisor on the films War Horse 1917 and They Shall Not Grow Old.

 Robertshaw was born in Doncaster, England.
-During his career he has worked as curator and manager of the Royal Logistic Corps Museum in Deepcut, and previously as head of education at The National Army Museum in London.
+During his career he has worked as Curator/Manager of the Royal Logistic Corps Museum in Deepcut, and previously as Head of Education at The National Army Museum in London.

 He is now director of BattleFields Partnerships Limited.
 He is also the lead historian for The Centre For Experimental Military Archaeology (CEMA) at the Kent Show Ground.